GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 In this scenario, the user objects and group objects are located in different organizational units, which is typical in most on-premises environments.
 The users are in the `Corp` > `IT` > `Users` and `Corp` > `R&D` > `Users` sub-OUs, and all users in these sub-OUs will be synchronized to Google Cloud.

-This scenario also demonstrates configuring the **Base DN** in the search rules to make the search scope smaller, which helps to prevent unintended users and groups from being synchronized.
+This scenario also demonstrates configuring the **Base DN** value in the search rules to make the search scope smaller, which helps to prevent unintended users and groups from being synchronized.

 ### User accounts lookup

-When user objects are in multiple sub-OUs, the best practice is to set the **Base DN** for your LDAP query to be the parent organizational unit that the sub-OUs have in common and uplevel hierarchically relative to the user objects’ OU.
+When user objects are in multiple sub-OUs, the best practice is to set the **Base DN** value for your LDAP query to be the parent organizational unit that the sub-OUs have in common and uplevel hierarchically relative to the user objects’ OU.

 In this case, because `IT` and `R&D` are child OUs of `Corp`, the **Base DN** value for the LDAP query should be the following: